makccr/dot/README.md

 I mainly use these apps: Vim & the Shell for standard writing; normally in the [Markdown](https://www.markdownguide.org/) or [Fountain](https://fountain.io/) format.
 I'm not a programmer, so I haven't customized these apps to make those kinds of tasks easier, the way that many users do.

-I have also added configurations for [Atom](https://atom.io/), [hTop](https://hisham.hm/htop/), and a few other things.
-I also occasionally go through some pieces of these configurations on my [YouTube channel](https://www.youtube.com/c/makccr), most recently, my [.vimrc & .vim directory](https://www.youtube.com/watch?v=Igfm59WL3NE).

 ### Config Guide
 App Configs| Other stuff
  :-- | :----------